Urban Metabolism

 Data Collection

-Twenty years of GIS data, transit records, demographic surveys, and satellite imagery.
-For Ankara, we also conducted field interviews.
+Twenty years of public GIS data, transit records, demographic statistics, and satellite imagery.
+For Ankara, we added the one source no dataset provides: living here.

 Metabolic Mapping